Purdue-Overwatch/PurdueStat/README.md

 Everyone on the PurdueStat team is a full time student at Purdue University, brought together by the Purdue University Overwatch Club.

 - [Josh Park](https://www.joshpark.dev) (joshpark8): Hi!
 I'm Josh, and I am one of the founding members of PurdueStat.
-I'm a second-year student at Purdue studying Math and CS.
-I was previously the president of the Purdue Overwatch Club for around a year, but gave up my position when I left for a co-op.
+I'm a second-year student at Purdue studying Math and CS, and I was previously the president of the Purdue Overwatch Club for 2 semesters.
+I worked a lot on the data aggregation portion of the project, which is done entirely in python.

 ## Development

 As full time students, our priority is, has been, and will always be our education.
 This means that development on PurdueStat does not (and likely will never) have a regular schedule.